dorny/paths-filter/README.md

 # Paths Changes Filter

-This [Github Action](https://github.com/features/actions) enables conditional execution of workflow steps and jobs, based on the files modified by pull request, feature branch or in pushed commits.
+[Github Action](https://github.com/features/actions) that enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.

-It saves time and resources especially in monorepo setups, where you can run slow tasks (e.g. integration tests or deployments) only for changed components.
+Run slow tasks like integration tests or deployments only for changed components.
+It saves time and resources, especially in monorepo setups.
 Github workflows built-in [path filters](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) don't allow this because they don't work on a level of individual jobs or steps.